Contributing factor #1 for paying more for electricity and how to reduce your electric bill

 Odds are, you’ve said this to yourself at some point over the last few months before any of this stuff happened.
 And if you’re like us, you have discovered that you are not as productive as you thought you would be.
 Sure, maybe you’re getting all of your work done, but the dishes and laundry are piling up, or you keep seeing all of your friends sharing Instagram workout challenge but you can’t muster up the energy to match them.
 Don’t worry about it.

-We’re all going through an unprecedented, ongoing traumatic event.
+We’re all going through an unprecedented traumatic event.
 You may be feeling anxious- maybe a little lost or even overwhelmed with all the changes and restrictions, but do not worry – it doesn’t mean that you’re failing.
 Try to find something to be happy about, thankful for and something to find joy in every day and focus on that for a bit.

 Consider a new hobby, video games, a board game with the kids, or cleaning out the closet to feel productive and accomplished.
 Find time for happiness and find time for you.

-(As the great Celine Dion so powerfully stated, “All By Myself, Don’t Wanna Be All By Myself… ANYMORE…”) But since we have little choice in the matter, let us share some thoughts and insight into who we are, as individuals and as a company.
+(As the great Celine Dion so powerfully stated, “All By Myself, Don’t Wanna Be All By Myself… ANYMORE…”) Since we have little choice in the matter, let us share some thoughts and insight into who we are, as individuals and as a company.
 As anyone who follows us on social media can attest to, we are often described as being an ‘eccentric group’ that is full of ‘personality‘.
 Like the rest of the nation, our sanity is being tried as we settle into the wonderful world of social distancing.

 Whether you’re on the front lines helping patients fight coronavirus in the ICU, working at a grocery store to ensure that people can still get groceries or even if you’re just practicing social distancing, we all need to do our part to slow the spread of COVID-19.

-All of this led us here:
+All of this brought us here:

-- No hidden fees (they are dumb and bad!)
+- No hidden fees (we hate them!)

-- No long-term contracts (also dumb and bad!)
+- No long-term contracts (commitment-phobic friendly)

 - No BS (meaning Bill Shock, but also meaning exactly what you think it means)

 We are fans of keeping it real, so it made sense to build a company that strives to do the same.
 We are not in the price gauging or fee exploiting business; we are in the “helping out the people in our community” business.
+Let us help you discover new ways to reduce your electric bill .

 Our goal is – has been –and will always be, to bring empathy and fairness to an industry that has been lacking in such qualities for far too long.